-If employees have been in contact with someone who is suffering from an infectious disease they must notify the Academy and, if required, take such precautions as may be prescribed provided that, if in the opinion of the approved medical practitioner, it is considered inadvisable.
+If employees have been in contact with someone who is suffering from an infectious disease they must notify the Trust and, if required, take such precautions as may be prescribed provided that, if in the opinion of the considered approved medical practitioner, it is inadvisable.
 Notwithstanding such precautions for them to attend duty, full pay shall be allowed during any enforced absence from duty, such pay being sick pay.
 This provision will also apply where, in the opinion of an approved medical practitioner, it is inadvisable for employees to attend duty for precautionary reasons due to infectious disease in the workplace.
 The period of absence under this paragraph shall not be reckoned against their entitlement to sick leave stated above.
-Such absences are reckonable for entitlement to SSP
+Such absences are reckonable for entitlement to SSP months of the period of absence after attestation and further full or half pay shall be allowed at the discretion of the Trust.

-Where absence is attested by an approved medical practitioner to be due to pulmonary tuberculosis and the employee carries out an approved course of treatment, full salary shall be paid in respect of the first twelve months of the period of absence after attestation and further full or half pay shall be allowed at the discretion of the Trust.
+Where absence is attested by an approved medical practitioner to be due to pulmonary tuberculosis and the employee carries out an approved course of treatment, full salary shall be paid in respect of the first twelve